HugoGuS/HugoGuS/README.md

 - 👋 Hi, I’m @HugoGuS
-- 👀 I’m interested in ...be a Full Stack web developer, and continually improve in this and other programming areabe a Full Stack web developer, and continually improve in this and other programming area
+- 👀 I’m interested in ...be a Full Stack web developer, and continually improve in this and other programming area be a Full Stack web developer, and continually improve in this and other programming area
 - 🌱 I’m currently learning ...python,javascript advanced, C#/C++, and others programming lenguages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... hugogudinosanchez@gmail.com